-Most people will not be affected but if your boiler (or other fan flued appliance) has a concealed flue, e.g. in a ceiling, wall or behind some boxing, you will need to ensure it is visible for inspection.
+Most people are not be affected but if your boiler (or other fan flued appliance) has a concealed flue, e.g. in a ceiling, wall or behind some boxing, you will need to ensure it is visible for inspection.
 This can be done with the installation of inspection hatches, or by making sure panels are removable.

 Many gas/heating companies are labeling these as at risk but allowing the owner to leave them on against their advise, this covers the company from liability.

 What is a boiler Flue?

 The pipes which take away the fumes from your boiler, and provide fresh air for the burner.
 This usually consists of what looks like one four inch metal pipe from the top of the boiler, (though it's actually two concentric pipes, one for air in, one for fumes out).
 It can also be a five inch pipe particularly on longer pipe runs.
 This is typical on boiler brands such as Vaillant, Worcester, Ideal, Potterton, Baxi, Ariston, GlowWorm, Biasi and Vokera.

 On some boilers the flue system will consist of two separate plastic pipes, two inches in diameter or more, this is typical on Keston Boilers.

 What is a Void?

 A void is a space in your property that you cannot access or use.
 The spaces under and behind kitchen units can be described as voids.
 In the context of this regulation a void is a space that cannot be seen into for the visual inspection of the flue.
 It could be in the ceiling or wall, or it could be purpose built boxing to conceal the flue.
 Previously it would have been common for builder to conceal flues, and conceivable build a void around a flue.

 How do I know if I will be affected?